-$\it Book\ Reviews: Limited$ to 800 text words, 1 graphic (tables, figures, or appendices), and 5 references.
+Book Reviews: Limited to 800 text words, 1 graphic (tables, figures, or appendices), and 5 references.
 No abstract is required.

 Editorials, Special Articles: These papers are specifically invited by the Editor-in-Chief to a researcher or group of researchers with the aim of developing a specific theme of interest for the journal.
-A narrative abstract is required (see under Abstract).
-Differently from Review papers, the size of this type of contribution is decided ad hoc with the Editor-in-Chief.
+A narrative abstract (see under Abstract) may be required according to the length of the contribution.
+The size of this type of contributions is decided ad hoc with the Editor-in-Chief.